Single-use plastic

 Financial responsibility for cleaning up litter

-By contrast to existing producer responsibility ields under which affected businesses have the responsibility for taking back end-of-life products in view of preparing them for recycling into new products, producers of single-use plastic products have a so-called responsibility for cleaning up litter.
-(See above)
+By contrast to existing producer responsibility fields under which affected companies have the responsibility for taking back end-of-life products in view of preparing them for recycling into new products, producers of single-use plastic products have a so-called responsibility for cleaning up litter.

 Article 8 of the Single-Use Plastics Directive describes the cleaning task as follows:

-Only producers or importers can be considered as the first level at the distribution chain in a country.
-In Denmark, this means having a Danish CVR number.
-However, for instance distance selling by a foreign business directly to end-users in Denmark will also trigger a producer responsibility; this responsibility covers the appointment of a so-called authorised representative with a Danish CVR number.
-This representative must register in line with producers in the Danish producer register.
+If you are the first one putting single-use plastic products or filled single-use plastic products on the Danish market, in general, you are subject to producer responsibility for your single-use plastic product.
+In Denmark, this comes as a requirement for having a Danish CVR number.
+However, for instance distance selling by a foreign company directly to end-users in Denmark will also trigger producer responsibility.
+An EU/EEC company must appoint a so-called authorised representative with a Danish CVR number to assume the EU/EEC company’s producer responsibility.
+This authorised representative must register in line with producers in the Danish producer register.

 Producer responsibility following the product

-When a producer or an importer in Denmark delivers a product to a distributor or an end-user for the irst time, this product is considered as being placed on the market.
-The physical delivery of a product is not needed for it to be considered as being placed on the market.
-For instance, at the conclusion of an agreement on delivery of a product produced or imported into Denmark the producer responsibility and the duty of registration will take effect.
+When a producer or an importer in Denmark delivers a product to a distributor or an end-user for the first time, this product is considered as being put on the market.
+The physical delivery of a product is not needed for it to be considered as being put on the market.
+At the conclusion of an agreement on delivery of an imported product or a product produced in Denmark the producer responsibility and the duty of registration will take effect.

 For now, the registration requirement only applies to those of you who manufacture or import filters for use in tobacco products.
 Who needs to register is illustrated below.